GregoryUrban/webdb-i-challenge/queries.md

 ORDER BY OrderCount DESC
 ;

-## list orders grouped by customer's city showing number of orders per city.
+## STRETCH (listed in readme as stretch, here was not labled as stretch) list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
 SELECT COUNT(Orders.CustomerID) as OrderCount, Customers.CustomerName, Customers.City
 FROM Orders
 INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY Customers.City
 ORDER BY Customers.City

-## delete all users that have no orders.
+## STRETCH - delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
 DELETE FROM Customers
 WHERE NOT EXISTS (
     SELECT *